Padikuor/TDF_BerkeleyMDes/README.md

 ## Week 2

 It's the second week of TDF and we worked on printing "hello world" with an arduino.\
-For our assignment we are asked to print hello world and also get 2 or more LEDs to blink in one program.
+For our assignment we were asked to print hello world and also get 2 or more LEDs to blink in one program.
 This was really fun even though I sort of did it overnight.
 Below is my work.
 I'm new to github so hopefully I get some ttime over the weekend to organize my work and make it look nice!

  ### Activity 1